Humboldt Park Real Estate Guide

 There’s a lot to love about Humboldt Park; history, culture, community, food and of course the park itself.
 Let’s take a deeper look at what’s best about Humboldt Park.

 Humboldt Park real estate offers a wide variety of selection these days.
 The neighborhood has been undergoing considerable growth.

-For example, in addition to older three flats, six flats and low-rise apartment buildings, there is now plenty of new construction.
-Specifically, new three flat condo buildings and expensive contemporary Humboldt Park homes.
+For example, in addition to older three flats, six flats and low-rise apartment buildings, there is now plenty of new construction homes.
+Specifically, new three flat condo buildings and expensive contemporary Humboldt Park homes for sale.
 This gives buyers quite a range from which to choose.